Wymondham to Wells Branch: Nationalisation – British Railways

 Following the war, the railways were in a very run-down state.
-The 1947 Transport Act nationalised the "Big Four" railway companies, and the branch line became part of the Eastern Region of British Railways on 1 January 1948.
+The Transport Act 1947 nationalised the "Big Four" railway companies, and the branch line became part of the Eastern Region of British Railways on 1 January 1948.
 The branch line between County School and Wroxham closed to passengers on 15 September 1952, with the section between Foulsham and Reepham closing to goods as well.
 The eastern section of line, between Wroxham and the Themelthorpe Curve, remained open for goods traffic until 1981.
 A stub of the western section, between County School and Foulsham remained open for goods until 31 October 1964, being busiest in the sugar beet season.

 The 1955 Modernisation Plan resulted in the line's last steam passenger services.
 The final regular steam journey ran on 17 September 1955.
 Diesel units took over next day, with faster trains and a more frequent service.
 For the first few weeks, some extra Saturday services continued to be steam-operated.
 Steam-hauled freight continued into the early 1960s.
 The final steam-hauled passenger train to Dereham was an RCTS railtour hauled by LNER Class J17 no 65567 in March 1962.

 By 1960 there was an hourly passenger service to Norwich taking between 32 and 40 minutes.
 Despite this, increased use of road transport led to a decline in passengers, causing the service to become one of many threatened by the "Beeching Report" in 1963.
 Beeching intended to retain the King's Lynn – Dereham – Norwich line for express trains and freight: the local stations (that is all but Dereham and Swaffham) however, were recommended for closure.